-WILLIAM M. LEGG, age 66, has been a Director of the Company since April 2002.
+WILLIAM M. LEGG, age 67, has been a Director of the Company since April 2002.
 He retired from Deutsche Banc Alex.Brown ("Alex.Brown"), an investment banking firm, as Managing Director in 2002.
 During his 31 years at Alex.Brown, he served as Head of Alex.Brown's Transportation Group and Co-Head of Alex.Brown and Sons, Inc.'s Corporate Finance Department.
 Mr. Legg and his group executed initial public offerings for many logistics companies including: Viking Freight, MS Carriers, Werner Enterprises, J.B.
-Hunt, Swift, Old Dominion, CH Robinson, and Hub Group.
+Hunt, Swift, Old Dominion, CH Robinson and Hub Group.
 Mr. Legg worked on transportation-related transactions for Deutsche Post, PepsiCo, ARA Services, Transport Development Group and the Company.
 Mr. Legg earned a B.A. from Trinity College and an M.B.A from Loyola College.
 Prior to joining Alex.Brown in 1971, he served as an officer in the United States Navy.

 Mr. Legg brings to the Board significant investment banking experience, including finance, private equity, merger and acquisition, capital structure and strategic planning.
 His contributions to the Board include in-depth knowledge of transportation companies and industry subsets.
-His years in finance and trucking-related investment banking bring valuable analytical transportation knowledge to the Board.
-Mr. Legg has experience in executive compensation, governance, and director nomination matters.
+His years in transportation-related finance bring valuable analytical transportation knowledge to the Board.
+Mr. Legg has experience in executive compensation, governance and director nomination matters.
 He is the Board's Compensation Committee Chairman and is a member of the Nominating/Corporate Governance Committee.

-JUDY R. MCREYNOLDS, age 48, has been a Director of the Company and President and Chief Executive Officer since January 1, 2010.
+JUDY R. MCREYNOLDS, age 49, has been a Director of the Company and President and Chief Executive Officer since January 1, 2010.
 She served as Senior Vice President-Chief Financial Officer and Treasurer from February 2006 through December 2009.
 She was Vice President-Controller of ABC from January 2000 until January 31, 2006.
 She previously served as the Controller of the Company from July 1998 until December 1999.
 Ms. McReynolds joined the Company as Director of Corporate Accounting in June 1997.
+Ms. McReynolds has been a member of the Board of Directors of OGE Energy Corp. since July 2011 and serves on its Compensation Committee and Nominating and Governance Committee.

-As the only member of the Company's senior management who serves on the Board of Directors, Ms. McReynolds provides significant industry-specific experience and unique expertise on both Arkansas Best Corporation and ABF Freight System, Inc. services, resulting from a 13-year tenure with the Company and 21 years of financial experience in the less-than-truckload ("LTL") and truckload trucking industry.
-Her experience as Chief Financial Officer, controller, CPA, and currently as Chief Executive Officer have contributed to the Board's insights in LTL and truckload transportation knowledge, labor and pension matters, investment and corporate banking, financial analysis, appropriate capital structures, and stockholder value.
+As the only member of the Company's senior management who serves on the Board of Directors, Ms. McReynolds provides significant industry-specific experience and unique expertise on both Arkansas Best Corporation and ABF Freight System, Inc. services, resulting from a 14-year tenure with the Company and 22 years of financial experience in the less-than-truckload ("LTL") and truckload trucking industry.
+Her experience as Chief Financial Officer, controller, CPA, and currently as Chief Executive Officer have contributed to the Board's insights in LTL and truckload transportation knowledge, labor and pension matters, investment and corporate banking, financial analysis, appropriate capital structures and stockholder value.